 Based on an exploratory study in Zambia, at the national and local levels, this Brief provides insights into the intersection between land governance and mining.
 It draws on primary and secondary qualitative data, as follows:

-Policy and legal review: an analysis of national policies, strategies, and legislations pertaining to land and mining was conducted to understand the evolution of the policy regime and identify gaps in the land and mining frameworks.
+Policy and legal review: an analysis of national policies, strategies, and legislation pertaining to land and mining was conducted to understand the evolution of the policy regime and identify gaps in the land and mining frameworks.

-Expert interviews: Semi-structured interviews were carried out with eight experts (including representation from Civil Society Organisations (CSOs), government and other specialists) to ascertain their views on issues at the intersection of land governance and mining.
+Expert interviews: Semi-structured interviews were carried out with eight experts (including representation from Civil Society Organisations (CSOs), government, and other specialists) to ascertain their views on issues at the intersection of land governance and mining.

-Case study: A case study of a community in Serenje District was conducted to provide insights into the local-level challenges associated with land use change caused by mining.
+Case study: A case study of a community in Serenje District was conducted to provide insights into the local-level challenges associated with land-use change caused by mining.
 Serenje is known for manganese mining; manganese is a critical mineral of high demand due to the energy transition.
 Six key informants were interviewed, and two focus group discussions held, one with women and one with men, each with fourteen participants.

-Dialogue events: Two workshops were held in Lusaka – one at inception and the other at completion.
-A variety of stakeholders attended (e.g. government representatives, CSOs, independent experts) for discussion and feedback.
+Dialogue events: Two workshops were held in Lusaka: one at inception and the other at completion.
+A variety of stakeholders attended (eg government representatives, CSOs, independent experts) for discussion and feedback.

 Findings

-Five challenges were identified relating to the intersection of land use governance and mining (Figure 2); these are presented in the following sub-sections.
+Five challenges were identified relating to the intersection of land-use governance and mining (Figure 2); these are presented in the following sub-sections.
 The challenges emerged from analysis of the national level – both from the policy review and expert interviews.
 They are supplemented by insights into how these challenges manifest at the community level through findings from the case study of Serenje.
 Extracts from the interviews are included for illustrative purposes.

-Figure 2: Overview of the key challenges identified in the primary and secondary data.
+Figure 2: Overview of the key challenges identified in the primary and secondary data (figure by authors).

 Increasing Conversions of Customary to State Land